kcharris/TreeDB/README.md

 ## Personal Database for Desktop
-Currently under development, a release of the application for Windows will be out in a few days.
+Currently under development.
 If you want to work on it, follow the Tauri installation guide [here](https://tauri.app/v1/guides/getting-started/prerequisites) and then start the application using commands on this development page [here](https://tauri.app/v1/guides/development/development-cycle).

 #### To-do
 * Settings Page